-Given the regional context of Geraldton, this is consistent with the approach of seeking 13.2 dwellings per urban-hectare and fulfils the intent of the Scheme to provide a range of choice of housing.
+Given the regional context of the site, this is considered consistent with the approach and objective of seeking 15 dwellings per urban-hectare and fulfils the intent of the Scheme to provide a range of housing choices.

-The LSP densities and estimated lot and dwelling yields are outlined in the Table 2.
+The LSP densities and estimated lot and dwelling yields are outlined in Table 3 below.
 A small portion of larger lots are provided to the east of Lot 17 because of the steep ridge and 12 percent of lots are intended to be R30 lots.
+These estimates are based on indicative concept planning only and are therefore subject to change.